lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Design producers for compatibility (nullable new fields, avoid type changes).
 - For complex dynamic fields, consider MapType or storing raw JSON in a column and parse/normalize in a controlled pipeline.

-If you want, I can show a concrete end-to-end snippet using Confluent Schema Registry + from_avro or a Delta auto-merge example for your Spark version.

 ## What are the implications of using UDFs in streaming transformations for performance and optimization?
 Short answer